public-transport/hafas-client/readme.md

 Pick the [profile](p/readme.md) for the HAFAS endpoint covering the area you want to get data for.

-Because the operatores of the HAFAS endpoint should be able to contact you about excessive traffic, please pass a link to your project/program (or an email address) into `createClient()`:
+Because the operators of the HAFAS endpoint should be able to contact you about excessive traffic, please pass a link to your project/program (or an email address) into `createClient()`:

 ```js
 import {createClient} from 'hafas-client'